Farrell Named British And Irish Lions Coach For 2025 Tour To Australia - UrduPoint

 Eddie Jones quit as the Wallabies coach after just two wins from nine Tests last year that included a group stage exit from the World Cup after defeats to Wales and Fiji.

-But Farrell, the father of England's Owen Farrell, could come up against his former boss Joe Schmidt with the Kiwi linked with taking charge of Australia.
+But Farrell could come up against his former boss Joe Schmidt with the Kiwi linked with taking charge of Australia.

 Farrell served as defence coach to Schmidt with Ireland before succeeding him in 2019.